yuezhao1997/yuezhao1997.github.io/README.md

 - L. Li, Z. Xu, and Y. Zhao, A random-batch Monte Carlo method for many-body systems with singular kernels, *SIAM J. Sci.
 Comput.*, 42(2020), A1486-A1509.

 ## In Preparation
-- Y. Zhao, W. Burby, A. Christlieb and H. Lei, Data-driven construction of the kinetic collision operator from molecular dynamics.
+- Y. Zhao, W. Burby, A. Christlieb and H. Lei, Fast spectral separation method for construction of general collision operator.
-- Z. Xu, Y. Zhao and Q. Zhou, Variance-reduced random batch Langevin dynamics.
+- Z. Xu, Y. Zhao and Q. Zhou, On the mean field limit of variance-reduced random batch Langevin dynamics for interacting particle systems.

 ## Conferences
 - 12/2024, CHARMNET meeting, VT